ImagingDataCommons/highdicom/docs/generalsr.rst

-The constructors for these classes take a number of parameters specifying the content of the structured report, the evidence from which it was derived in the form of a list of ``pydicom.Datasets``, as well as various metadata assocaited with the report.
+The constructors for these classes take a number of parameters specifying the content of the structured report, the evidence from which it was derived in the form of a list of ``pydicom.Dataset`` objects, as well as various metadata associated with the report.

 The content is provided as the ``content`` parameter, which should be a single content item representing the "root" of the (potentially) nested structure